Skip to Content

 Brooke Burkhalter, PharmD, joined the ICVAHCS in July 2017 as a Clinical Pharmacist in the Outpatient Pharmacy.
 In April 2018, she transferred to a clinical specialist position in Ambulatory Care; focusing on anticoagulation and medication management.
 She received her PharmD. from the University of Iowa College of Pharmacy in 2005.
 Prior to joining the ICVAHCS, Brooke was a pharmacist at Hy-Vee Pharmacy in Washington, Iowa (2005-2008) and Iowa City Hy-Vee Market (2008-2017).
 During her time with Hy-Vee she focused her care in medication therapy management programs, such as Outcomes, Mirixa, and EQUIPP.
 She also played an active role in immunization administration and biometric screenings.
 During her time at Hy-Vee she served as a preceptor for pharmacy students and interns.

-Matthew Cantrell, PharmD, BCPS is an Associate Professor in the Department of Pharmacy Practice and Science at the University of Iowa College of Pharmacy and a Clinical Pharmacy Specialist at the Iowa City VA Health Care System.
+Matthew Cantrell, PharmD, BCPS, is an Associate Professor in the Department of Pharmacy Practice and Science at the University of Iowa College of Pharmacy and a Clinical Pharmacy Specialist at the Iowa City VA Health Care System.
 He graduated from Mount Mercy College in 2000 and received his Doctorate in Pharmacy from the University of Iowa in 2005.
 He completed a Primary Care Pharmacy Practice Residency at the Iowa City VA in 2006.
-His primary clinical responsibilities include anticoagulation, medication management and primary care.
+His primary clinical responsibilities include anticoagulation and medication management.
 Dr. Cantrell is active in many state and national organizations and is a former Chair of the American College of Clinical Pharmacy Geriatric Practice and Research Network (PRN).
 He has collaborated with students, residents, and professional colleagues on original research, chapters, and review articles.
 He has been board certified in Pharmacotherapy since 2008.
 Dr. Cantrell has received awards related to teaching and is a former recipient of the Distinguished Young Pharmacist Award sponsored by the Iowa Pharmacy Association and Pharmacists’ Mutual Insurance Company.

 Andrea Chase, PharmD, originally hails from Texas but now happily calls Iowa home.
 She graduated from Columbia University with a BS in Neuroscience, served 4 years in the US Army, and then earned her PharmD at the University of Texas at Austin College of Pharmacy.
 To escape the sweltering Texas heat she traveled 1,000 miles north and completed the PGY1 residency program at the Iowa City VA.
 She never left and has worked in outpatient pharmacy, PACT Pharmacy, and is now the PACT Pharmacist Supervisor.
 She continues to provide clinical support to the Decorah CBOC, primary care teams in Iowa City, and the Women’s Health Clinic.
 She precepts the PACT pharmacy residency rotation in Iowa City, as well as students throughout the year.
 Outside of work there is a high degree of probability she is building Duplo towers, singing a Sesame Street song, or watching Mary Poppins for the one-hundredth time.

-Yvonne De Sloover, PharmD, BCACP is an Ambulatory Care Clinical Pharmacy Specialist at the Iowa City VA Medical Center and Adjunct Professor (Clinical) at the University of Iowa College of Pharmacy.
-She graduated from the University of Iowa College of Pharmacy in 2000 and then completed a Primary Care Specialty Residency in the Department of Family Medicine at the University of Iowa Hospitals and Clinics.
-Dr. De Sloover’s primary area of practice is in Pain Management.
+Yvonne De Sloover, PharmD, BCACP, is the Pain Clinical Pharmacy Practitioner at the Iowa City VA Medical Center and Adjunct Professor (Clinical) at the University of Iowa College of Pharmacy.
+She graduated from the University of Iowa College of Pharmacy in 2000 and then completed a Primary Care Specialty Residency within the University of Iowa Department of Family Medicine.
+Dr. De Sloover’s primary area of practice is in Pain Management, opioid use disorder and complex persistent opioid dependence.
 She was the 2016 recipient of the Excellence in Interprofessional Education & Practice Award from the University of Iowa Hospitals and Clinics Graduate Medical Education Office.

-Tess Dyson, PharmD is a Clinical Pharmacy Specialist in Hospice & Palliative Care.
+Tess Dyson, PharmD, is a Clinical Pharmacy Practitioner in Hospice & Palliative Care.
 She graduated from the University of Iowa College of Pharmacy in 2019 and completed a PGY-1 residency at the Iowa City VA in 2020.
 Following residency, she accepted a position as an Inpatient Clinical Pharmacist at the Iowa City VA where she rotated through a variety of areas.
 In August of 2022, she transitioned into her current role on the Hospice & Palliative Care team where she has enjoyed functioning as a mid-level provider in both the inpatient and clinic settings and working with the interdisciplinary team.
-She has been actively engaged as a preceptor for students and residents in both inpatient pharmacy/internal medicine and palliative care settings.
+She has been actively engaged as a preceptor for pharmacy students and residents along with internal medicine residents.

-Thomas Fisher, PharmD, BCACP graduated from the University of Iowa, College of Pharmacy in 2009.
+Thomas Fisher, PharmD, BCACP, graduated from the University of Iowa, College of Pharmacy in 2009.
 He began his pharmacy career working with Walgreens as a community pharmacist and pharmacy manager in Denver Colorado.
 After 5 years in the community sector, Thomas went on to complete a PGY-1 Ambulatory Care residency at the Phoenix VA HCS.
 After finishing his residency, Thomas moved back home to Iowa and began his career with the Iowa City VA HCS as an outpatient pharmacist.
 Shortly after receiving his board certification in ambulatory care, Thomas also decided to join the Iowa Army National Guard.
 Following this initial military training, he transitioned into a Clinical Pharmacy Specialist position (Feb/2017) as one of the anticoagulation clinic coordinators.
 Thomas then deployed to Kuwait with the Iowa Guard from 2017 to 2018 in support of Operation Inherent Resolve.
-Following his deployment, Thomas has resumed his role as a Clinical Pharmacy Specialist as serving as one of the Anticoagulation Clinic coordinators.
+Following his deployment, Thomas resumed his role as a Clinical Pharmacy Specialist as serving as the anticoagulation clinic coordinator.
+In 2021, Thomas became a supervisor for his area, and continues to split his time working in anticoagulation and administrative duties.
 His areas of interests include anticoagulation, combat medicine, cardiology, and mental health pharmacy.
 He loves working with and alongside our Veteran population.

-Danielle Harris, PharmD, BCACP graduated from the University of Iowa in 2010 with her B.S. in Microbiology, then continued on to receive her PharmD from the University of Iowa College of Pharmacy in 2014.
+Danielle Harris, PharmD, BCACP, graduated from the University of Iowa in 2010 with her B.S. in Microbiology, then continued on to receive her PharmD from the University of Iowa College of Pharmacy in 2014.
 Afterwards she completed a PGY1 Community Pharmacy Practice Residency with UNC/Walgreens in Chapel Hill, NC and later accepted a position as the UNC/Walgreens Residency Site Coordinator in Asheville, NC (2015-2017).
 While there she was the recipient of the programs UNC Outstanding Residency Preceptor Award (2015-2016).
-Dr. Harris then joined the ICVAHCS as an Ambulatory Care Clinical Pharmacy Specialist in 2017.
+Dr. Harris then joined the ICVAHCS as an Ambulatory Care Clinical Pharmacy Specialist in 2017 and transitioned to the role of Facility Program Manager in Pharmacy Informatics/ADPAC/Research in 2024.
 She received her Board Certification in Ambulatory Care in the Fall of 2018.
-Dr. Harris’s interests include precepting, patient care, anticoagulation and medication management.
+Dr. Harris’s interests include precepting, patient care, informatics and project management.

-Shella Johnson, PharmD, BCGP came to the Iowa City VA Health Care System as a Clinical Pharmacy Specialist in 2003.
-She graduated from the University of Iowa College of Pharmacy in 2002 and completed the Primary Care Pharmacy Residency within the University of Iowa Department of Family Medicine in 2003.
+Shella Johnson, PharmD, BCGP, came to the Iowa City VA Health Care System as a Clinical Pharmacy Specialist in 2003.
+She graduated from the University of Iowa College of Pharmacy in 2002 and completed the Primary Care Pharmacy Residency within the University of Iowa Department of Family Medicine.
 She joined the VA Geriatric Scholar Program and earned her BCGP in 2013; this has afforded her opportunities to participate in clinical practica at VA medical centers across the country in areas such as alternative medicine, functional assessment, and palliative care.
-In 2023 she was awarded the Dementia Capable Care Specialist credential from the Crisis Prevention Institute.
-Dr. Johnson is currently the pharmacy provider for the Iowa City VA Home-Based Primary Care Team.
-She performs comprehensive medication assessments in the veterans homes, offers disease state management, and provides specific education as needed.
-Specific areas of interest include deprescribing, shared decision making, and end-of-life care.
+Shella co-chairs the ICVA Dementia Committee, and in 2023 was awarded the Dementia Capable Care Specialist credential from the Crisis Prevention Institute.
+Dr. Johnson is currently the Clinical Pharmacy Practitioner for the Iowa City VA Home-Based Primary Care Team.
+In this role she performs comprehensive medication assessments in veterans’ homes, offers disease state management, and provides specific education as needed.
+Her practice encompasses the “4 Ms of Geriatrics” with specific areas of interest include deprescribing, shared decision making, and end-of-life care

 James Kay, PharmD, joined the ICVAHCS in December 2021 as Inpatient Pharmacy Supervisor in the inpatient pharmacy through October 2022.
 He is currently the associate for inpatient pharmacy operations.
 He received his PharmD from the University of Iowa College of Pharmacy in 2017.
 Prior to joining the ICVAHCS, James was a pharmacist at Hy-Vee Pharmacy in Iowa City, Iowa (2017-2019) and manager in Coralville, Iowa (2019-2021).
 During his time with Hy-Vee, he focused on patient medication therapy management through programs such as Outcomes and EQUIPP.
 He played an active role in immunization administration for the Iowa City market and assisted with biometric screenings.
 During his time with Hy-Vee, he served as a preceptor for pharmacy interns and undergraduate students at the University of Iowa.